Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 ![Img Txt]({% link content-accelerator/images/aca-admin-main-settings.png %}){:height="600px" width="800px"}_995c283e760ce521.png)

-The &quot;clear all answers&quot; checkbox allows the administrator to control whether or not selected options should be cleared out upon returning to the page and rerunning the query.
+The "clear all answers" checkbox allows the administrator to control whether or not selected options should be cleared out upon returning to the page and rerunning the query.
 Note that this checkbox does not affect queries that pull data from the same page.
 This option is typically used when updates earlier in the form are frequently made after the query is run, and future visits to the page must clear out answers since previously selected answers are most likely invalid.
 This situation is rare but has come up before.

 ###### Leading to another Page